Employment

 Tasks and Responsibilities

-The Museum Assistant will additionally be expected to assist in the development of additional programming and written materials to accompany the museum’s recently completed Waterfront Signage Project.
-Moreover, the Museum Assistant will gain meaningful experience in photographing museum objects, contributing to the planning of the museum’s permanent gallery revitalization project, assisting with outreach activities, gift shop development and coordination, and curating pop-up displays.
+The Museum Assistant will additionally be expected to assist in the development of additional programming and written materials to accompany the museum’s Waterfront Signage Project.
+Moreover, the Museum Assistant will gain meaningful experience in the course of contributing to the planning of the museum’s permanent gallery revitalization project, outreach activities, and the development and implementation of pop-up displays.
+In addition to the above, the Museum Assistant will assist in the daily operations of the museum and in providing guidance to volunteers.

 Qualifications, Knowledge and Skills